PANWANG2014/TEST/README.md

  write.table(final_output$Pop, file = "Population-level predictions.txt", quote = FALSE, sep = "\t", row.names = FALSE)	#Population-level result
 ```

-\# the essential inputs for 'miracle()' are `seqScore` (sequence-based interaction scores), `sampleMatch`(corresponding relationships between samples from miRNA expression data and mRNA expression data), `mirExpr`(the expression profile of miRNA), `tarExpr`(the expression profile of mRNA).
+   The essential inputs for 'miracle()' are `seqScore` (sequence-based interaction scores), `sampleMatch`(corresponding relationships between samples from miRNA expression data and mRNA expression data), `mirExpr`(the expression profile of miRNA), `tarExpr`(the expression profile of mRNA).
 Another three inputs are optional: `samSelect`(sample selection, users can select a subset of all samples to analyze, default is no selection applied), `exprFilter`(filter of expression profile, miRNAs/mRNAs that are not expressed in more than a given percentage of samples will be removed, default is 1), `OutputSelect`(logical variable, select “TRUE” to return the top 10 percent-ranked predictions by scores, and “FALSE” to return the whole prediction result.
 Default is TRUE.)<br>

 ## About seqScore